deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 4.9.2.1 =
+* Enhancements:
+	* implement more specific error codes

+* Bug Fixes:

+* New Features:

 = 4.9.2 =
-<em>Enhancements</em>
+* Enhancements:
-- improved loading speed for charts
+	* improved loading speed for charts
-- add autoloading for Charts Library to allow dequeue on conflicts
+	* add autoloading for Charts Library to allow dequeue on conflicts
-- removed API Key option, since is not needed anymore
+	* removed API Key option, since is not needed anymore
-- display session values in Pie Chart slices
+	* display session values in Pie Chart slices
-- improved data accuracy for Pie Charts
+	* improved data accuracy for Pie Charts

-<em>Bug Fixes</em>
+* Bug Fixes:
-- multiple fixes for frontend widget
+	* multiple fixes for frontend widget
-- page title missing in Realtime report
+	* page title missing in Realtime report

-<em>New Features</em>
+* New Features:
-- brand new Technology Reports with details about Device Categories, Browsers, Operating Systems, Screen Resolutions and Device Brands
+	* brand new Technology Reports with details about Device Categories, Browsers, Operating Systems, Screen Resolutions and Device Brands

 = 4.9.1.2 =
 - Bug Fix: multiple CSS fixes for frontend widget